magicoli/opensim-rest-php/README.md

 ![Version 1.0.2](https://badgen.net/badge/Version/1.0.2/999999) ![Stable 1.0.2](https://badgen.net/badge/Stable/1.0.2/00aa00) ![Requires PHP 5.7](https://badgen.net/badge/PHP/5.7/7884bf) ![License AGPLv3](https://badgen.net/badge/License/AGPLv3/552b55)

-This library can be used in another PHP project, or as a command-line client for OpenSimulator grids.
+This library allows to communicate with Robust or OpenSimulator instance with rest console enabled.

-It allows to communicate with Robust instance started with -console rest arguments.
+It can be used inside a PHP project, or as a command-line client for OpenSimulator grids.

 Available commands can be found here: <http://opensimulator.org/wiki/Server_Commands>